-As reported on the MenaFm.com news site, the Qatar National Convention Center project is slated to be completed and ready to house events in 2011.
+As reported on the MenaFm.com news site (as of 2021 no longer online), the Qatar National Convention Center project is slated to be completed and ready to house events in 2011.
 The center will have an area of 177,000 sq meters and will have a specially designed roof containing 3,600 sqm of solar panels which will supply about 12.5% of the project total energy needs.

 According to the information noted LEED specifications, Gold Standard projects consume about 37% less energy than conventional buildings, and efficiently use energy, water, and other natural resources, protect occupant health, improve employee productivity, and reduce pollution.

 Although not a residential project, the center has features that make it comparable to the green philosophy of other regional projects; including Abu Dhabi’s Masdar City which when completed in 2016 will obtain virtually all its energy from renewable sources, and Saudi Arabia’s Kaust University.